hawkinsw/CPPTimes/templates.md

 ## Generic Programming With Templates

 In C++ we can utilize the theoretical concept of generic programming through templates.
-You can think of a template as a generic set of code that the compiler will use to “stamp out” particular versions of that code that are customized by a set of parameters.
-Because the process of stamping out specialized versions of the template involves parameters, this type of polymorphism is known as *parametric polymorphism*.
+You can think of a template as a generic set of code that the compiler will use to "stamp out" particular versions of that code that are customized by a set of parameters.
+Because the differences between the forms of the classes ("many forms") is based on the template parameter, the process of stamping out specialized versions of the template involves parameters, this type of polymorphism is known as *parametric polymorphism*.
+There are similarities between parametric polymorphism and function overloading.
+The latter (known as *ad-hoc* polymorphism), however, is different because the functionality of each overloaded definition can be different.
+In parametric polymorphism, the functionality of every different form is identical -- it's just the types that change.

 > Note: You can write class and function templates.
 We will deal primarily with class templates in this course.

-Think back a few classes where we talked about how you instantiate objects from classes.
+Think back to when we talked about how you can instantiate objects from classes.
 Said another way, objects are instances of classes.
 In the same way, albeit with a slightly different syntax, you can instantiate class templates to get actual classes.
 Rephrasing, instantiations of class templates are instances of classes.
 How cool!

 I know that “instantiations of class templates” is not the most sublime of English phrases.
 However, that’s the best that the C++ standard can do for us.